Tips & Tricks

 Conclusion

-CLion is really good IDE for C-based projects, and as you can see here, it’s possible to use it for embedded ARM MCU development.
-This article covers only one MCU chip and only one JTAG probe, but the manual can be easily adapted to any STM32 MCU and other vendors’ chips as well.
-At the moment, CLion team is working on remote GDB support.
+CLion is a really good IDE for C-based projects, and as you can see here, it’s possible to use it for embedded ARM MCU development.
+This article covers only one MCU chip and only one JTAG probe, but the steps can be easily adapted to any STM32 MCU and other vendors’ chips as well.
+At the moment, CLion team is working on adding remote GDB support.

 Upd.
 A plugin by Ilya for OpenOCD + STM32CubeMX support for ARM embedded development